5 Proven Ways to Maximize Your Potential

-The average person’s potential is probably the personal resource that is most often wasted.
-Just imagine the things you could achieve if you could tap into it!
+The average person’s potential is probably the personal resource that is most often wasted but imagine learning how to maximize your potential instead.

-We’ve compiled a few helpful signs that can help you determine whether or not you are meeting your maximum potential, and if not, how far you are falling short.
+We’ve compiled a few helpful signs that can help you determine whether you are meeting your maximum potential and, if not, how far you are falling short.

 - You sleep well at night and are not feeling a high level of stress or depression.